nametoolong/mastoduck/README.md

 dub add-local ddb
 ```

 Then compile with the appropriate flags.
+If something does not work, run the debug build to view detailed logs.
 ```bash
 dub build -b debug # build the debug version dub -b unittest # run the unit tests